-Cognitive Hypnotherapy is a therapeutic approach that blends the principles of cognitive behavioural therapy (CBT) with clinical hypnosis.
+A cognitive hypnotherapist offers a therapeutic approach that blends the principles of cognitive behavioural therapy (CBT) with clinical hypnosis.
 This method aims to leverage the strengths of both cognitive therapy and hypnotherapy to address a wide range of psychological issues by accessing the unconscious mind, altering negative thought patterns, and promoting positive change.

 Importance and Relevance in Modern Therapy